 - Wear 100% cotton underwear and loose-fitting skirts or trousers.

-- Avoid scented hygiene products such as feminine wipes, bubble bath and soap – an emollient is a good substitute for soap, but long-term use of aqueous cream should be avoided.
+- Avoid scented hygiene products such as feminine wipes, bubble bath and soap – an emollient is a good substitute for soap.

 - Use petroleum jelly before swimming to provide protection from chlorine.